Shakour-Data/ProjectManagement/Docs/SystemDesign/08_standard_operating_procedures_and_help_documentation.md

 # Standard Operating Procedures and Help Documentation

-*Last updated: 2024-06-10*
+*Last updated: 2024-07-27*

 ## Overview

-The Project Management package is a Python-based automation system designed to streamline software project management.
+The ProjectManagement system is a Python-based automation tool designed to streamline software project management.
 It integrates with GitHub and Visual Studio Code (VS Code) to automate task management, progress tracking, resource allocation, and reporting.

 ## Installation